Vooki/Hamsterous/README.md

 # Hamsterous
-Recreation of Hamsterific by Razzleberries for modern versions of Minecraft :>
+My recreation of Hamsterific by Razzleberries for modern versions of Minecraft :>